 A cluttered state of living isn't just a nuisance when you need to find the car keys.
 It can translate into impaired mental health, leading to feelings of anxiety and even depression—not to mention tripping hazards.
 Conversely, controlling clutter not only helps your mood, it can be a step toward keeping a healthier home.
-If kicking the clutter is one of your resolutions for 2012, here are three projects to tackle first.
+If kicking the clutter is one of your resolutions, here are four projects to tackle first.

 Create a return bin.
 Designate a box, bin, or shelf for borrowed items that need to be returned, such as DVDs, library books, and toys left behind by visiting kids.
 You'll never pay a late fee again!

 Set up a shoebox.
 Nothing screams disorganization than muddy shoes tossed around a room.
 Use an old chest, a wash basket, or a shoe organizer, and instruct the household to toss their dirty shoes into it as soon as they enter the home.
 You'll avoid tracking dust and chemicals into the house, and keep the entryway clear, to boot.

 #2.
 Clean off horizontal surfaces.
 "A basic rule of organizing: Flat surfaces are not storage areas," says organizing pro Peter Walsh, author of Lose the Clutter, Lose the Weight.
 While every horizontal space in your home is prone to collecting clutter, he says the accumulation in the bathroom tends to be acute, given the small size of the room and the high number of small objects it contains.
 "In your bathroom, this clutter can prevent you from cleaning up the splashes and puddles that also gather on flat surfaces here.
 This, in turn, promotes mold and mildew."